sunsmoke/bithammer/README.md

     cd bithammer
     sudo python ./bithammer

-The `scapy` library requires `root` priviledges.
+The `scapy` library requires `sudo` for root priviledges.

-## To run on Windows or MacOS
+## BitHammer on Windows or MacOS

-Pull requests welcome.
-This may help:
+In theory, BitHammer should work outside Linux, but I don't care to test it.
+Code and documentation pull requests are welcome.
+This may help install `scapy` - the networking library used:

     http://www.secdev.org/projects/scapy/doc/installation.html#platform-specific-instructions